dhui808/auth0-spa-samples/auth0-angular/README.md

 ## Build

+Install packages
+`npm i`

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/auth0-angular` directory.
+`npm run build`

 ## Run Using Docker